-The KnotProt database collects information about topologically non-trivial proteins, i.e. proteins with so-called slipknots and knots.
-This is the first database that classifies proteins with slipknots and knots, represents their entire complexity in the form of a “knotting fingerprint” , and presents many biological and geometrical statistics based on these results.
-The KnotProt database is based on protein chains deposited in Protein Data Bank (PDB) and contains around 900 protein chains with knots or slipknots.
+The KnotProt 2.0 database (the updated version of the KnotProt database) collects information about entangled proteins, i.e. proteins which form knots, slipknots, and knotoids.
+Such structures are defined in either probabilistic, or deterministic and are shown in Fig. 1 (based on disulfide or ion bonds) way (the first version of the KnotProt analyzed only proteins with probabilistic knots and slipknots).
+The KnotProt 2.0 database classifies all such proteins, represents their entire complexity in the form of a “knotting fingerprint” (motivated by work ), and presents many biological and geometrical statistics based on these results.
+The KnotProt 2.0 is a self-updating database based on protein chains deposited in Protein Data Bank (PDB) and currently contains more than 2000 entangled structures.

-The first examples of knots in proteins were found in 1994 , and many more have been identified in recent years [3, 4, 5].
+The first examples of knots in proteins were found in 1994 , and many more have been identified in recent years [4, 5, 6].
 Proteins may also form slipknots, i.e. contain knotted subchains even though their backbone chain as a whole is unknotted ; they were discovered in proteins in 2007 and their systematic analysis was initiated in .
-Usually it is impossible to determine, by a naked eye, if a given protein chain forms a knot or a slipknot.
-Therefore, more involved mathematical tools, such as polynomial knot invariants, are used to detect knotting and slipknotting.
-Much effort has been invested into identifying knotted proteins among those deposited in PDB.
+Moreover, knots can be also defined with disulfide bonds or ions taken into account .
+Furthermore, non-trivial topology can be represented via so-called knotoids [8, 9].
+Knotoids enable characterization of topology of open chains, such as represented by the majority of proteins, without requiring the endpoints to be connected in order to form a closed loop.
+Usually it is impossible to determine, by a naked eye, if a given protein chain forms a knot (especially via cysteines or ions bonds), a slipknot, or a knotoid.
+Therefore, more involved mathematical tools, such as polynomial knot invariants, are used to detect such structures.
+Much effort has been invested into identifying all such entangled proteins among those deposited in PDB.

 Recently considerable interest arose around this subject for a variety of reasons.
-First, it is believed that the presence of knots and slipknots in proteins is not accidental and therefore understanding their function is an important challenge.
+First, it is believed that the presence of entangled structures in proteins is not accidental and therefore understanding their function is an important challenge.
 Second, recent work shows nearly perfect conservation of knotting fingerprints in some families whose members differ by hundreds of millions years of evolution (arising from distant organisms) and possess a low sequence identity .
 Moreover, based on knotting fingerprints, it was shown that the locations of active sites in proteins are correlated with points characterizing their topology (e.g. positions of the knot core) .
 These findings imply that a detailed representation of protein topology can be crucial for understanding their biological role.
-The KnotProt database will make knotting and slipknotting data easily available and should help researchers to understand biological reasons of protein knotting.
+The KnotProt 2.0 database will make such data easily available and should help researchers to understand biological role of entangled proteins.

 There are three main options users can choose from to view or analyze data: